 Nope!
 Student Senate offers the opportunity for all students.
 If you're passionate about making a difference in your school and community, we want to hear from you!

-Please contact Dasha at firstname.lastname@example.org so we can work out accommodations for you.
+Please contact Olivia at email@example.com so we can work out accommodations for you.

 No. Pizza of several varieties are supplied!
-Please contact Dasha at email@example.com if you have any dietary restrictions.
+Please contact Olivia at firstname.lastname@example.org if you have any dietary restrictions.

 All Senate meetings are on Tuesday evenings.
-Elementary is usually from 6pm-8pm and Secondary is usually from 7pm-9pm.
 See the specific dates here.